 - To avoid these kinds of situations in the first place: wear a mouthguard when participating in contact/risky sports, avoid chewing ice and hard objects like popcorn kernels or hard candy and never use your teeth to cut or open packages or things.

-- Purchase Save-A-Tooth or similar emergency tooth preservation kit (in advance of any accidents) and add it to your first aid kit.
+- Purchase Save-A-Tooth or a similar emergency tooth preservation kit (in advance of any accidents) and add it to your first aid kit.

 The bottom line: